javaknows/kevem/evm/notes.md

 * null vs empty data from return, revert
 * precompiled contracts
-* not all operations work for large numbers
 * EIPS around gas costs
 * in JSON-RPC fail if block number is too large for type as per parity

 ## Compatibiliy / Correctness Tests Needed

-* Refund recpient for nested calls - is it the tx.origin or sender?
+* Refund recipient for nested calls - is it the tx.origin or sender?
 * Suicide called twice in same transaction